 The Pioneer Valley Excellence in Teaching Award Recipients receive a cash award, an engraved plaque, membership for a limited time at a local YMCA and the Springfield Jewish Community Center, one-year membership to WGBY, tuition grants to take graduate courses at several colleges and universities, as well as other gifts.
-They will be honored in the spring at a banquet with awardees from other districts at The Log Cabin Restaurant in Holyoke, MA.
+They are also honored at a banquet with awardees from other districts at The Log Cabin Restaurant in Holyoke, MA.

 Click here to read the press release about the award.

 Cara Bailly – Dr. Marcella R. Kelly School